sql-machine-learning/elasticdl/docs/designs/checkpoint_design.md

 **When to save a checkpoint during training.**

 In ElasticDL, we will save all model parameters to a checkpoint directory every `checkpoint_steps`.
-Though, some frameworks support to save checkpoints every  steps or every seconds, e.g. `tf.estimator`.
+Though, some frameworks support to save checkpoints every N steps or every N seconds, e.g. `tf.estimator`.
 Using ParameterServerStrategy in ElasticDL, PS instances are asynchronous and we cannot guarantee that the iteration steps of all PS instances are consistent at the same time.
-So, we don't support to save checkpoints every seconds.
+So, we don't support to save checkpoints every N seconds.

 **Where to save a checkpoint.**